 he can answer you.”
 But the governor was no match for the clergy who were determined to denounce Varqá as an infidel no matter what he believed.

-The impression Varqá and Rúḥu’lláh had made on the governor himself, however, was so great that one night he said in all sincerity, and in the presence of a number of people: “Varqá, I swear by the crown of His Majesty and the soul of Amír Nizám that if you stop propagating this Faith, I will obtain for you a proper title from the Sháh, pay you a handsome salary and make you my personal physician, so that you may wish for nothing more in life.”
+The impression Varqá and Rúḥu’lláh had made on the governor himself, however, was so great that one night he said in all sincerity, and in the presence of a number of people: “Varqá, I swear by the crown of His Majesty and the soul of Amír Niẓám that if you stop propagating this Faith, I will obtain for you a proper title from the Sháh, pay you a handsome salary and make you my personal physician, so that you may wish for nothing more in life.”
 Great though his desire to help his prisoner, ‘Alá’i’d-Dawlih had, alas, no understanding of the heights of detachment Varqá had climbed in his love for his Beloved.
 “Do you really think,” Varqá told him, “that I would renounce the Messenger of God for the titles and riches this world can offer?”
 “But you can dedicate your life to God’s Cause and serve Islám,” said ‘Alá’i’d-Dawlih.
 “This is what I am doing now,” explained Varqá.
 “God’s eternal Faith is one.
 What I believe in is what all the Messengers of God have taught.
 It is They Who have told us in the holy Books to watch for the advent of the Promised One.
 If I, as a believer in God and His holy Books, have come to recognize the Promised One we have been waiting for, can I forsake Him and turn my back on Him for the sake of material benefits?”
 “Denounce this Faith in front of others, at least,” begged the governor, “even if you believe in it at heart.”
 “It would be impossible for me to live the life of such a hypocrite,” replied Varqá.
 “Alas!” sighed ‘Alá’i’d-Dawlih.
 “You leave me no choice.
 I must send you and your son to the capital to be dealt with by others there, but Mírzá Ḥusayn will be blown from the mouth of a cannon here in Zanján tomorrow.”

 Varqá remained silent at the time, but he found an opportunity to have a few words with the governor alone later on.
 “Do not stain your hands with the blood of the Bahá’ís,” he begged ‘Alá’i’d-Dawlih.
 “Send Mírzá Ḥusayn with us to the capital and let him, too, be dealt with by others who are already steeped in blood.”
 ‘Alá’i’d-Dawlih listened to this request and ordered that